mRNP components are differentially expressed in quiescent muscle stem cells versus myofibers

 Fmrp knockout mice exhibit altered muscle stem cell proliferation

 To examine whether Fmrp observed in mRNP granules in quiescent MuSC is important for stem cell function in vivo, we analyzed skeletal muscle from the Fmr1 knockout (Fmr1-/-) mouse.
-First, quantification of cross-sectional area of muscle fibers in cryo-sections of adult tibialis anterior muscle revealed that muscle fibers in Fmr1-/- muscle showed drastically reduced caliber [mean±SD of 619 μm2 ± 200] compared to age-matched wild-type (WT) mice [mean±SD of 1518 μm2 ± 438, n=250 fibers; p value <0.0001] (Fig 2A, B).
-Second, FACS-isolated Fmr1-/- CD45-VCAM-1+ MuSCs proliferate less compared to WT controls (Fig 2C).
-While the proportions of sorted cells that were MuSCs were similar in Fmr1-/- and WT (Fig. 2C), when equal numbers were plated, there were fewer Fmr1-/- cells over the course of 6 days in culture compared to WT (Fig. 2D).
-Together, these preliminary results indicate that Fmrp expression is required for achieving normal fiber caliber in post-natal adult skeletal muscle, and that this phenotype may be linked to a defect of knockout MuSC in proliferation, reactivation from quiescence or survival in culture.
+Quantification of cross-sectional area of muscle fibers in cryo-sections of adult tibialis anterior muscle revealed that muscle fibers in Fmr1-/- muscle showed drastically reduced caliber [mean ± SD of 619 μm2 ± 200] compared to age-matched wild-type (WT) mice [mean ± SD of 1518 μm2 ± 438, n=250 fibers; p value <0.0001] (Fig 3A, B).
+Since there is some expression of Fmrp in myofibers, a direct effect of this mRNP granule protein in a fiber-intrinsic mechanism cannot be ruled out.
+However, we also found that FACS-isolated Fmr1-/- CD45-VCAM-1+ MuSCs proliferate less compared to WT controls (Fig 3C).
+The proportion of sorted MuSCs was similar in Fmr1-/- and WT (Fig. 3D), by contrast to an earlier report by Fujita et al , who reported that the number of Pax7 +MyoD- cells on single fibers were lower in Fmr1-/- mice.
+This difference may reflect differences in the methods and markers used to identify MuSCs, as well as the numbers of cells analyzed in the two studies.
+Further, we found that when equal numbers of sorted WT and Fmr-/- MuSCs were plated, there were fewer Fmr1-/- cells over the course of 6 days in culture compared to WT (Fig. 3D).
+Consistent with this observation, acute knockdown of Fmrp in C2C12 myoblasts reduced clonogenic performance (Fig S6F) but did not lead to increased cell death through apoptosis (Fig S3), nor were markers of senescence significantly induced (Fig. S4).
+Together, these preliminary results indicate that Fmrp expression is required for achieving normal fiber caliber in postnatal adult skeletal muscle, and that this phenotype may be linked to a defect of knockout MuSC in proliferation, reactivation from quiescence or self-renewal in culture.

 Differential expression of mRNP proteins in quiescent, proliferating and differentiated muscle cells in culture